 Credit risk is the risk associated with a loss or potential loss from counterparties failing to fulfill their financial obligations.
-See section 'risks from defaults of counterparties' for market risk-related asset categories.
+See section 'risks from defaults of counterparties' for more information.
 The Group's exposure to other credit risk is derived from the following main categories of assets:

+Reinsurance assets.

-- Reinsurance assets. - Receivables.
+- Receivables.